 Loch an Draing

-I was, however, now standing at the southern end of the loch, which shore was covered in trees.
-It was a rather lovely place to stop, so I did just that, taking a quick rest on the shore.
+I was now standing at the southern end of the loch, which shore was covered in trees.
+It was a rather lovely place to stop, so I did just that, taking a quick rest there.
 Sadly, the one photo I took of it utterly failed to show how lovely it was, being not just an expanse of dull-looking grey water but also badly out of focus.

 Loch an Draing is associated with a tale of a fairy, the Gille Dubh (‘black boy’), who was said to haunt the very wood in which I stood.
 His name came from the colour of his hair, while he went clothed in leaves and green moss.
 He spoke to no one except a little girl named Jessie, whom he found lost in the woods one summer night and safely returned to her home.
 In adulthood she married a tenant of Lochadraing farm, John Mackenzie.